AliiRezaei/ServoROS/README.md

 ## Setting Permissions

-In this part, you must change your serial-port permission and activate read and write permissions for this purpose open a new terminal and write the following command:
+In this section, you need to change your serial-port permission and activate read and write permissions.
+To do this, open a new terminal and enter the following command :

 ```bash
 $ sudo chmod 666 /dev/ttyACM0